 To make your paper cherry blossom flowers as I did, glue the larger petal under the smaller petal.
 You can line them up or rotate them so the petals show better.
 Some cherry blossoms have just five petals, though, so feel free to not stack them if you prefer.

 Shape a center stamen piece (star shape) so the stamens stick up a bit.
 Now glue the sepal to the middle of the top of your petal.

 Glue a leaf or two underneath the paper cherry blossom flower.

 Here’s a finished paper cherry blossom made with shimmer cardstock.

-And here’s a finished cherry blossom flower made with extra fine crepe paper.
+And here’s a finished DIY cherry blossom flower made with extra fine crepe paper.

 Aren’t they lovely?

 And that’s it—your paper cherry blossom flower is complete.
 You can use these paper flowers to decorate a card or even put them on a real branch, just the way real cherry blossoms grow.
 Here is a branch with some of my paper cherry blossoms.
 I’ll be keeping this pretty branch out on display all spring.